Take a Walk on the Wild Side: Three Hikes Near Tokyo Photo of Jogasaki Cliffs and breaking waves ©Joan Bailey

 Access: Mitake Station – Bus #10 to Mitake Cable Car Bus Stop

 Further south of Tokyo in Shizuoka Prefecture, this coastal trail takes in the rugged coastline of the Izu Peninsula.
-Famed for its beaches, resorts, fishing, and diving, the peninsula feels worlds away from the city.
+Famed for its beaches, resorts, and fishing, the peninsula feels worlds away from the city.

 From Jogasaki-Kaigan Station, follow Route 109 out to the trailhead.
 Look for brown signs and a large stone pillar that mark the beginning of the trail.
 The trail takes hikers along some of the most spectacular stretches of this unique coastline formed 4,000 years ago when Mount Omuro erupted and lava flowed into the sea and quickly solidified.
 From the very beginning, you will see the characteristic black and dark brown rocks that shape the many coves and inlets along the way.
 The Kadowaki Suspension Bridge near the start offers a unique vantage point, and hikers may also enjoy stops at the Kadowaki Lighthouse, the Izu Shikinohana Park for its seasonal flower displays and lamp museum, and Renchakuji Temple with its rock-eating tree.
 The trail is well-marked and hugs the coast until it reaches a residential area 9km later near Izu-Kogen Station.